peshak2008/crewai_resumesummary_coverletter_generator/Readme.md

 # Custom Resume and Cover Letter Generator

-This library harnesses AI and the CrewAI library, developed by @joaomdmoura (https://github.com/joaomdmoura/crewAI/commits?author=joaomdmoura), to generate custom resume summary and cover letters.
-It utilizes candidate-provided resumes and job descriptions scraped from Indeed or other job listing platforms.
+This library harnesses the power of AI and the CrewAI library by [@joaomdmoura](https://github.com/joaomdmoura/crewAI), to generate custom resume summaries and cover letters.
+It utilizes candidate-provided resumes and job descriptions provided manually, scraped from Indeed or possibly other job listing platforms.
 The goal is to assist job seekers in customizing their applications for specific job openings, thereby increasing their chances of getting selected by job application systems and securing an interview.
 Make sure to review generated documents and confirm it presents your skills and background the way you expect.

 ## Key Deliverables

 This package provides a comprehensive solution for job seekers to enhance their job application process.
-Here are the key deliverables:
+Here are the key deliverables (See Example "Jobs" folder):

+- **Job Description Scraping**: Includes functionality to automatically scrape job descriptions from specified URLs, facilitating the customization process.

 - **Custom Resume Summary Generation**: Generates tailored resume summary, candidate title, and location by integrating the candidate's skills and experiences with specific job descriptions.